Burnet + HIV

 A review to assess antiretroviral treatment monitoring in settings of decentralised HIV care.

 Aims to prevent the transmission of HIV among young people, students, migrant and transport workers.
-Priority areas include the prevention of the transmission of HIV through unsafe behaviour in sexual contacts and injecting drug use.

 - HIV Prevention Initiatives Evaluation